nnnzrnk/sc-react-app/README.md

 # Weather App

 * was created using React.js
-* fetching data using axiox
+* fetching data using axios
 * users can find information about the weather in any city in the world
 ---